-2. Methodology
+2 Methodology

-The novel contributions of this paper are the introduction of adaptive symbols and the application of L_2 regularization and a model complexity objective function to GEP.
-The former is discussed in Section 2.2, while the latter is described in Section 2.3.
+The novel contributions of this paper are the introduction of adaptive symbols and the application of $L_2$ regularization and a model complexity objective function to GEP.
+The former is discussed in Sect.
+2.2, while the latter is described in Sect.
+2.3.
 We start by outlining the utilized GEP framework.

-2.1.
-Standard GEP framework
+2.1 Standard GEP Framework

-Weatheritt and Sandberg [1] developed the GEP framework employed in this paper to enable tensor regression, i.a. for turbulence closure modeling.
-The framework implements the GEP algorithm by Ferreira [11], which is a type of evolutionary algorithm.
+Weatheritt and Sandberg (2016a) developed the GEP framework employed in this paper to enable tensor regression, i.a. for turbulence closure modeling.
+The framework implements the GEP algorithm by Ferreira (2001), which is a type of evolutionary algorithm.
 As such, a population of candidate models, so-called individuals, is evolved over numerous generations to minimize a specific training objective.
-Fig. 1 (a) illustrates the corresponding flowchart.
+Figure 1a illustrates the corresponding flowchart.
 Initially, a population of random individuals is created.
 In each generation, the fitness of each individual according to the training objective is evaluated.
 If the set termination criterion is not fulfilled, individuals compete based on their fitness for selection to the mating pool.
 Possible termination criteria are a minimum fitness in the population, a specified number of generations or a maximum training runtime.
 Next, offspring are created by applying genetic operators, such as mutation or crossover, to individuals in the mating pool.
 Finally, the offspring update the population by replacing unfit individuals.